-The Azure ATP research team constantly works on implementing new detections for newly discovered attacks.
-Because Azure ATP is a cloud service, new detections are released quickly to enable Azure ATP customers to benefit from new detections as soon as possible.
+The Defender for Identity research team constantly works on implementing new detections for newly discovered attacks.
+Because Defender for Identity is a cloud service, new detections are released quickly to enable Defender for Identity customers to benefit from new detections as soon as possible.

 These detections are tagged with a preview badge, to help you identify the new detections and know that they are new to the product.
-If you turn off preview detections, they will not be displayed in the Azure ATP console - not in the timeline or in entity profiles - and new alerts won’t be opened.
+If you turn off preview detections, they will not be displayed in the Defender for Identity console - not in the timeline or in entity profiles - and new alerts won't be opened.

-By default, preview detections are enabled in Azure ATP.
+By default, preview detections are enabled in Defender for Identity.

 To disable preview detections: